 Tom: Thanks, Gary.
-Dave as you know, it’s been nearly 15 years since the first printing of The Seduction of Christianity and this being our first series of Search the Scriptures radio programs I thought we might give our listeners a little background about the book, about ourselves and how the book relates to the ministry of The Berean Call which produces this program.
+Dave as you know, it’s been nearly 15 years since the first printing of The Seduction of Christianity and this being our first series of Search the Scriptures radio programs I thought we might give our listeners a little background about the book, about ourselves, and how the book relates to the ministry of The Berean Call, which produces this program.
 Now first of all, why write a book that some have said has such a presumptuous title?
 I mean was Seduction of Christianity—was that presumptuous?

-Dave: I don’t think it was presumptuous, I think it was factual and I think many people would agree with us.
+Dave: I don’t think it was presumptuous; I think it was factual, and I think many people would agree with us.
 Christianity for a long time has been in the process of being redefined.
-A lot of things are being passed off as Christianity which are not.
+A lot of things are being passed off as Christianity that are not.
 Who am I to say that?
-It’s not my opinion, we go to the scriptures.
-Very definitely in the name of God, in the name of the Bible a Christianity has been manufactured in the United States and around the world that is definitely not biblical.
+It’s not my opinion!
+We go to the Scriptures.
+Very definitely in the name of God, in the name of the Bible, a Christianity has been manufactured in the United States and around the world that is definitely not biblical.

 Tom: A little bit of a background: you wrote a number of books before The Seduction of Christianity.
-A book and then the film at that time that I worked on—you wrote the book and I worked on the film—Cult Explosion.
-After the book and the film came out we received lots of letters from people who said you know, the book and the film were about cults, but we see those teachings taking place in our church.
-They were concerned and we received enough of those—enough information, not only from that book and film, but from other places of people seeing cultic teachings show up in their evangelical churches.
+A book and then the film at that time that I worked on (you wrote the book and I worked on the film)—Cult Explosion.
+After the book and the film came out, we received lots of letters from people who said, you know, "The book and the film were about cults, but we see those teachings taking place in our church!"
+They were concerned and we received enough of those—enough information, not only from that book and film but from other places of people seeing cultic teachings show up in their evangelical churches.

-Dave: We’ve had contact and letters, and phone calls and face to face contact with many people who would say something like this: You know I came to Christ out of the cults, or out of the occult.
-I went to what I thought was recommended to me as a fine evangelical church and I found the same thing going on there that I had just been delivered from and I went to another one and the same thing.
-I had a difficult time finding—it’s not that these people are not Christians, not that they didn’t teach from the Word of God or attempt to, but there were practices and ideas and doctrines that have crept in that have some how become intertwined with the teaching of scripture.
-I guess to improve it or somehow it seemed to make things work better—whatever may have been the reason.”
+Dave: We’ve had contacts and letters and phone calls and face-to-face contact with many people who would say something like this: “You know, I came to Christ out of the cults (or out of the occult).
+I went to what I thought was recommended to me as a fine evangelical church, and I found the same thing going on there that I had just been delivered from!
+And I went to another one—and the same thing.
+I had a difficult time finding . . . it’s not that these people are not Christians, not that they didn’t teach from the Word of God—or attempt to, but there were practices and ideas and doctrines that have crept in that have some how become intertwined with the teaching of Scripture.
+I guess to improve it or, somehow, it seemed to make things work better—whatever may have been the reason.”

 Tom: Right.
 And there were some—to us, some amazing objections.
-I remember us being blamed for creating this whole idea of the New Age and I am putting it into a book to sell books.
-Obviously it didn’t turn out that way.
+I remember us being blamed for creating this whole idea of the New Age, and I am putting it into a book to sell books.
+Obviously, it didn’t turn out that way.
 And that is that people recognized that the New Age was not just the figment of Dave Hunt’s imagination.

-Dave: Yes, in those days actually Tom, as I recall in Peace, Prosperity—
+Dave: Yes, in those days, actually, Tom, as I recall in Peace, Prosperity . . .

 Tom: Peace, Prosperity—certainly.

 But, definitely, you would have to call it New Age.
-Now a little background to that.
-There was something called New Thought that originated probably in the 1890s.
+Now, a little background to that: there was something called New Thought that originated probably in the 1890s.
 You could pretty much trace it to a place called the Emerson School of Oratory.
-Out of the Emerson School of Oratory came Unity School of Christianity.
-I mean the influences that brought it about, Christian Science, Science of Mind, Religious Science and so forth.
+Out of the Emerson School of Oratory came Unity School of Christianity—I mean the influences that brought it about: Christian Science, Science of Mind, Religious Science, and so forth.
 And much of that is reflected in the positive confession movement.

 No, we are talking about mind over matter.
 Attempts to manipulate reality.
-And so if you can make things happen by believing they will happen, that is mind/matter and that’s positive thinking.
+And so if you can make things happen by believing they will happen, that is mind over matter, and that’s positive thinking.
 Norman Vincent Peale.
 You can change your reality; you can change the universe by your thoughts.
-Now you begin to trust in these techniques that by the way, are taught in the business world.
+Now you begin to trust in these techniques that, by the way, are taught in the business world.
 They are taught in public schools.
-I remember those days we used to use this illustration.
-We would say if a witchdoctor came dancing down the aisles of your church in his paint and feathers and fetishes and rattles, you would throw him out, or you would at least try to convert him.
+I remember those days—we used to use this illustration: We would say, “If a witchdoctor came dancing down the aisles of your church in his paint and feathers and fetishes and rattles, you would throw him out—or you would at least try to convert him.
 But you wouldn’t let him teach your congregation.
-But when the witch doctor has put on a business suit and a tie, and he is using Christian words, but he’s teaching the same thing underneath the cover of these Christian words, unfortunately it isn’t recognized.
+But when the witch doctor has put on a business suit and a tie, and he is using Christian words, but he’s teaching the same thing underneath the cover of these Christian words, unfortunately it isn’t recognized.”